Abelo73/Student-Managment-System/README.md

 );
 ```

-### 5. Build the Project
+### 5. Build the Backend
-Build the project using Maven:
+Build the backend using Maven:

 ```bash
 mvn clean install